 More loan options

 Faster loan closing

 May not have a physical location

 The lender may sell your loan to another servicer after closing

-Though the majority of mortgages are sold by designated mortgage lenders and banks, other options exist.
-There are also online lenders and financial technology firms you can consider, as well as credit unions, savings and loan associations and smaller financial institutions.
+The majority of mortgages are sold by designated mortgage lenders and banks, but other options exist that are sometimes hybrids between the two.
+You might consider a financial technology firm, as well as a credit union, savings and loan association, or a smaller financial institution.

-You can also consider seller-financing for your home purchase.
-With seller-financing, the home’s seller agrees to let you purchase the property over time, via monthly installments.
-These types of loans typically come with higher interest rates due to the bigger risk they pose to the seller.
+You might also consider seller-financing for your home purchase, where the home’s seller agrees to let you purchase the property over time, via monthly installments.
+These types of loans typically come with higher interest rates due to the bigger risk they pose to the seller, however.

-Lenders, banks and other financial institutions all come with their own benefits and drawbacks.
-To ensure you get the best loan for your purchase, make sure to shop around first.
-Get quotes from several different lenders, banks and organizations, and compare the rates, fees and closing costs that would be required of each.
+Lenders, banks, and other financial institutions all come with their own benefits and drawbacks.
+Make sure to shop around to ensure that you get the best loan for your purchase.
+Get quotes from several different lenders, banks, and organizations, and compare the rates, fees, and closing costs required by each.

 Do mortgage lenders offer better rates than banks?

 There's no absolute answer when it comes to whether a mortgage lender or a bank will offer a better rate.
 The mortgage rate you are offered will mostly be based on your credit score, how much debt you already have, where your property is located, your down payment, and the size of the loan you are applying for.